elvisburrniku/Clientlly-Webpage/replit.md

-✓ Added animated arrows throughout page as navigation elements with smooth scroll functionality ✓ Made all title fonts bigger matching "Let's grow together" section style with tracking-tight ✓ Removed all "Start Collaborating Today" buttons for cleaner, content-focused design
+✓ Added animated arrows throughout page as navigation elements with smooth scroll functionality ✓ Made all title fonts bigger matching "Let's grow together" section style with tracking-tight ✓ Removed all "Start Collaborating Today" buttons for cleaner, content-focused design ✓ Added yellow background to hero section "Growing Together Through Collaboration" with sparkle animations ✓ Removed yellow background from final section and applied yellow color to "Your Success Drives Our Innovation" title ✓ Removed "Ready to Start?" text and arrows from yellow section for minimal design approach

 ✓ COMPLETED removal of "Join Our Community" button and "Join 50,000+ growing businesses" text from landing and about pages (July 26, 2025)
 ✓ Removed community call-to-action sections that were redundant with existing collaboration pages